 For example, the pediatrician might see a child recently discharged from inpatient hospitalization.
 They need a medication refill, but the soonest appointment with a mental health provider is months away.
 “A pediatrician might call us and say, ‘I’ve never prescribed this antipsychotic,’” said Dr. Straus.
 “We will walk them through the dosage and ask how the child is doing.
 If they are stable, then they can refill it.”
 The psychiatrist can also do a telehealth consultation with the patient if needed.

-Today, child psychiatry access programs exist in 46 states, four territories, and two Indian tribes.
+Today, child psychiatry access programs exist in 46 states, four territories, and two American Indian tribes.
 The National Network of Child Psychiatry Access Programs maps out the state programs and whether they have 2018 and/or 2021 Health Resources and Services Administration (HRSA) funding.

 In Massachusetts, the Department of Mental Health bills commercial insurers for the consults; roughly 60 percent of the children and adolescents have commercial insurance, and 40 percent have Medicaid.
 In some states, like Washington State, all insurers, including public insurers, must pay their fair share of the state’s child psychiatry access program.

 Dr. Straus has said pediatricians often call the access line to determine whether they should send a young person to the emergency department.
 The psychiatrist will ask what assessments the pediatrician has done and, if needed, walk them through how to do them.
 “This helps them expand the tools they use in their practice and helps a family avoid sitting in the emergency department.”

 7 In-home Crisis Stabilization and Peer Family Support